Should You Visit Avignon? Here Are 10 Beautiful Reasons

 Avignon France, Pont Saint-Bénézet, Avignon Bridge, Reason to Visit Avignon

-It used to link the city center to Tour Philippe le Bel on the other side of the Rhone river.
-But now, only 4 of its 22 stone arches remain.
+Over time, the Rhone River flooded and damaged the bridge multiple times.
+The cost of repairs was so high that eventually, the people of Avignon decided to abandon it.
+It used to connect the city center to the Tour Philippe le Bel on the other side of the river, but now only 4 of its original 22 arches are still standing.

 Avignon France, Pont Saint-Bénézet, Avignon Bridge, Reason to Visit Avignon